annassanchez/ETL_project/README.md

 ## Spotify playlist dataset

 The source database for this analysis is published [here](https://www.kaggle.com/datasets/dhruvildave/spotify-charts).
 The dataset compiles the songs that were on the `Top200` and `Viral50` since January 1st 2017 until 31st of December of 2021.
 This playlists are updated each 2-3 days.
 For this analysis, I will keep the data for USA region.
+The clean output from the extraction is stored [here](https://drive.google.com/drive/folders/1gSsz0kQWaUKldS9RNO9LIdX0f697nf0l?usp=sharing).

 ## Data from LastFM

 LastFM is a music based social network that tracks the music you listen to.
 Also it has a really big open-source music description database, in which the users can tag the given artist or songs and add information about them.
 In order to make the API calls, [here](https://ws.audioscrobbler.com/2.0/) is the link.
 The main sections used of the API are:
 - **artist info:** information on each artist and its tags
 - **track tags:** the track tags
 On the `src` folder are some built-in functions in order to make the API calls.
+The clean output from the api call is stored [here](https://drive.google.com/drive/folders/1gSsz0kQWaUKldS9RNO9LIdX0f697nf0l?usp=sharing).

 ## Data from Spotify